Star Trek Legend Dies at 90

 Schroeder’s memorial page described him as a masterful character actor who, through his creativity, passion, and dedication, led a remarkable life and career that enriched the lives of those he touched.
 He was quoted as reflecting on his life, expressing gratitude for having had a long and rich life.

-He will be buried at the Los Angeles National Cemetery with full military honors.
-The ceremony will be held at a future date to be announced.
 The family has requested that instead of flowers, condolences be shared through the Human Animal Life Foundation.

-Schroeder is survived by his daughter Valerie Lynn Schroeder, his son Peter Henry Schroeder II, his daughter-in-law Felicia Cristiani Bass, and his grandsons Peter Henry Schroeder III and Jarrid Michael Schroeder.
+Schroeder is survived by his daughter, Valerie Lynn Schroeder; his son, Peter Henry Schroeder II; his daughter-in-law, Felicia Cristiani Bass; and his grandsons, Peter Henry Schroeder III and Jarrid Michael Schroeder.

 Recent Articles